Jordy3D/ScenAIrio/README.md

 ## Running

-Once everything is installed and set up properly, double-clicking `main.py` should work.
+Once everything is installed and set up properly, double-clicking `main.py` or `RUN.bat` should work.
 If it brings up a "no program to run this" message, you can Browse for Python from there and then say "always use this program".